gladstone-institutes/GeneSet_Translator/README.md

 `biograph_explorer` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
 The streamlit theme was created by github user [jmedia65](https://github.com/jmedia65/awesome-streamlit-themes).

+## AI Disclosure Statement

+Generative AI tools (Claude Code, Anthropic) were used as coding assistants during the development of this package.
+The author maintains full responsibility for the accuracy, reproducibility, and scientific validity of all code.
+AI-assisted outputs were reviewed and validated against expected behavior before integration.
+The research questions, analytical approaches, parameter selections, and scientific interpretations were determined independently by the author without AI input.

 ## License & Citation